sj-simmons/crypto/README.md

 # crypto senior sem
-### From cryptography to cryptocurrencies
+### From cryptography to zero-knowledge proofs

-This course is about the state-of-the-art in modern cryptography, which finds application as the primary mathematical apparatus that has of late been artfully fashioned into cryptocurrencies.
-Cryptography is of course pervasive and ubiquitous in the technological age, so that this course is ultimately about certain cutting-edge information-theoretic advancements that are reshaping our world.
-In addition to cryptographic primitives, their prevailing applications and underlying mathematics, topics include applications of zero-knowledge proofs and their role in present-day FinTech.
+This course is about state-of-the-art information-theoretic advancements in cryptography.
+We begin with pseudo-random number generation and then move to certain asymmetric cryptographic primitives, their underlying mathematics, and real-world implementations of protocols based on those.
+As time permits, we study zero-knowledge proofs and protocols and their role in present-day FinTech.

+Important:

-Important: as far as speculating in cryptocurrencies, we think that you are likely better off not doing so.
+The mathematical and cryptographical primitives discussed in this course have of late been fashioned &mdash; artfully, in some cases &mdash; into cryptocurrencies.
+However, as far as speculating in cryptocurrencies, we think that you are likely better off not doing so.
 Whether or not you take that advice, you might do well to look under the hood of the new-fangled tech that is built atop a rather striking assemblage of pure and applied Math and CS.

 ### Contents